If you get, give. If you learn, teach.

 - Academic Integrity and Faculty Obligations

 Academic integrity is a core institutional principle that all Ohio State faculty should uphold and preserve.
-A commitment to academic integrity helps us foster a lifelong commitment to learning and affirms the role of teacher as guide and mentor.
-As such, faculty must clarify expectations for students, develop fair and creative forms of assessment, and respond appropriately to academic dishonesty when it occurs.
+Faculty must clarify expectations for students, develop fair and creative forms of assessment, and respond appropriately to academic dishonesty when it occurs.

 - Office of Academic Affairs Faculty Development and Resources